jumpnow/jumpnowtek-site/_posts/2014-03-02-Wandboard-kernel-development.md

 slow process.

-But I will be using the cross-compiler and other tools that Yocto has already built.

-And when I'm done I will create a patch for use with the Yocto build system.
+But I will be using the cross-compiler and other tools that Yocto has already built and when I'm done with development I will create a patch for use with Yocto.

-The Linux kernel I am using comes from the Freescale [meta-fsl-arm-extra][meta-fsl-arm-extra-dora] layer.
-I am using the **[dora]** branch of the Yocto and Freescale meta-layers.
+The Linux kernel that is running now is built from rules in the Freescale [meta-fsl-arm-extra][meta-fsl-arm-extra-dora] layer.
+I am using the **[dora]** branch of both the Yocto and Freescale meta-layers.

 The default kernel version is **3.0.35**.